menschee/tonscanplus/README.md

 Please, open [a pull request](https://github.com/menschee/tonscanplus/pulls) if you want to add some addresses to `data.json` file.
 Don't forget to use .json syntax as well as **give the reason why you contribute this address**.

+# How to help the project

+If someone is ready to implement a new feature (e.g., TOP 1000 addresses parsing) or you have just found some bug, please, report about it via [Telegram bot](https://t.me/thedailytonbot).

 # Download

 The extenstion is available on Chrome Web Store: